HAZARD ANALYSIS TEMPLATE

 You can also use our free flow chart template tool to construct a detailed flow diagram of your operations that you will need for hazard analysis as a step guide.

 Despite the convenience that our free hazard analysis template provides, you would still need to spend more time listing every hazard, analyzing them, and providing justifications and preventive measures for each.
+But there's a better, more cost-effective solution.

 Hazard analysis is just the first step in the long process of building a HACCP food safety plan.
 This step already consists of several processes, which will only be followed by additional steps from the 6 remaining principles of the HACCP system.

 Getting your HACCP plan done as fast as you can means being able to operate safely as well.
 This means that having a HACCP plan is a top priority.
-Building this plan is not an easy task and takes several days and weeks, even with the help of a food safety consultant.
+Building this plan is not an easy task and takes several days or weeks, even with the help of a food safety consultant.

-With our digital solution, you can get a HACCP plan in just 1 hour!
+Luckily, our food safety experts at FoodDocs have come up with a digital solution that produces a done-for-you HACCP plan in just 1 hour!
 Using our built-in, customizable HACCP plan template builder, you can get a comprehensive HACCP plan template by just answering a few basic questions about your food business.

 Once you are done, our system can automatically generate the HACCP plan template through the help of artificial intelligence and further improve it with our help.
+Sign up for a 14-day free trial today!

 You can get all the following components when you use our digital solution: